ChenJianyunp/FPGA-Snappy-Decompressor/README.md

 Contact
 ----
-If you have some questions or recommendations for this project, please contact me.\
+If you have some questions or recommendations for this project, please contact Jianyu Chen at this email address: chenjy0046@gmail.com\
-Email address: chenjy0046@gmail.com\

 Parameter of implementation on Vivado:
 ----